tytydraco/yessleep/out/I_matched_with_a_guy_on_Hinge_who_went_missing_He_just_messaged_me.md

 People always say love comes when you least expect it or whatever but I’ve found that it truly does sneak up on you in a sense.
 I didn’t believe anyone could find love through seeking it out online, let alone with these swipes and likes- decisions based solely on where a person falls on their scale of attractiveness.

-However, upon ending a relationship with my boyfriend of 8 years this past December (on Christmas Eve, might I add), I said fuck it and downloaded every dating app I could think of: Hinge, Tinder, Bumble...
+However, upon ending a relationship with my boyfriend of 8 years this past December (on Christmas Eve, might I add), I said screw it and downloaded every dating app I could think of: Hinge, Tinder, Bumble...
 I even downloaded EHarmony just for the hell of it.
 I figured I would turn a new leaf; use this app to dispose of my preconceived notions and spice things up in my life.

 And, boy, did it.